 At thirteen years old, with the help of their guitar teacher, Rick and his friends formed a band called the Sceptors.
 At first they were a surf band playing all instrumentals.
 Eventually they made enough money to purchase microphones and added to their song list the top hits of the day which are now called oldies but goodies.
 They also changed their name to the Eccentrics.
-They played at parties and dances through his ninth grade year.
+They played at parties and dances through their junior high school years.

-Rick sat in and sang with several bands during his high school years and eventually went out on his own as a single performer with an acoustic guitar.
+Rick sat in and sang with several bands during his high school years and eventually started singing on his own as a single performer with an acoustic guitar.

 By age 20, he was performing in Europe.
 After reviving a rained out concert by taking the stage during a downpour at the Pop and Blues Festival in Billerbeck, Germany, he became known throughout Europe as California Ricky because the festival had been filmed and shown all over Europe.

 A year later he ended up back in the states performing at the Windmill Dinner Theater in Scottsdale, Arizona, a gig that lasted a couple of years.